Kuat Trio Review

 The Trio is a relatively versatile rack that can carry just about any style of bike.
 It has a 45 lb weight limit, so it should be able to handle the weight of any bike that most people are willing to lift to roof height.

-It is a fork-mount rack and comes with adaptors for 9mm, 15mm, and 20mm axles, making it capable of carrying anything from a road bike to a downhill bike.
-Also, Kuat has adapters available for the wider axle spacing found on fat bikes and plus bikes.
+It is a fork-mount rack and includes adapters for all of the most common axle standards, making it capable of carrying anything from a kid's bike to a trail bike.
+If your bike quiver differs from the norm, Kuat has adapters available for the wider axle spacing found on fat bikes and plus bikes.
 Since it is a fork mount, frame design does not impact its ability to carry a given bike, and there is no contact with the frame, so you do not have to worry about vibration or friction damaging your bike.

 The clamps that hold the rack to your vehicle's crossbars are also compatible with virtually every crossbar shape on the market, including round, square, oval, and the newer aero crossbars available from Yakima and Thule.